rc-bandit4461/flutterApp/README.md

 # a Hello World Flutter project!

 This is my first flutter project.
 Check the screenshots down.
-It contains several functionnalities:
+In this project, I fiddled with many components.
+The result is this app that contains the following functionnalities:

 - a drawer
 - a QR code scanner